spt-development/spt-development.github.io/_posts/2021-09-10-spt-development-release.markdown

 I have also created a new [demo project](https://github.com/spt-development/spt-development-demo) that demonstrates how to easily integrate all of the spt-development-* projects into a Spring Boot application and the features they provide.
 I hope to blog in more detail on this in the coming weeks and months.

-I hope this helps the community, and if there are ny questions or comments, don't hesitate to get in touch.
+I hope this helps the community, and if there are any questions or comments, don't hesitate to get in touch.